AdamCombs/blog-api-flask/README.md

 ### Notable settings for production are:

-+'JWT Cookie Secure' - If set to True the security cookies will only be sent to a browser via HTTPS connection after a successful login.
++ 'JWT Cookie Secure' - If set to True the security cookies will only be sent to a browser via HTTPS connection after a successful login.

-+'JWT CSRF Protect' - If set to True a cookie 'csrf_access_token' is set in the browser when a user successfully logs in, then when accessing protected routes, the csrf token's value must be returned.
++ 'JWT CSRF Protect' - If set to True a cookie 'csrf_access_token' is set in the browser when a user successfully logs in, then when accessing protected routes, the csrf token's value must be returned.
 The token is returned as a header with key: 'X-CSRF-TOKEN', and the value as the csrf token's contents.